PRIDE-Archive/pride-web/static/markdown/prideFileFormats/content.md

 <h2 id="four"> RESULT files </h2>

-Result files re standard file formats developed by HUPO-PSI Consortium
+Result files are standard file formats developed by HUPO-PSI Consortium to exchange proteomics results.
+Following the ProteomeXchange guidelines the submissions that provides these files are called **COMPLETE** submissions.
+These files are really important in PRIDE because they are the only result files that PRIDE ecosystem (resources, tools) are able to read/write/transform.
+For example, for these submissions are the only ones that are searchable by protein identifiers and peptide sequences in PRIDE Archive [read more here about searching](/static/documentation/searchinginpridearchive).